-4.- My definition also incorporates an appropriate balance between the subjective and objective features of the nation.
+4. My definition also incorporates an appropriate balance between the subjective and objective features of the nation.
 According to my account, a nation is to a large extent a self-representation.
 But the main characteristics of a nation are not those that are simply valuable for the individuals.
 We should not consider individual preferences as part of the self-representation.
-Individuals may assign different values to different sociological features, but these preferences do not serve as criteria for determining among all their features the ones that are to count as 'national'.
+Individuals may assign different values to different features, but these preferences do not serve as criteria for determining among all their features the ones that are to count as "national."
 It would also be wrong to think of the nation as something entirely reducible to one's sense of belonging.
-Nations are more than that, as suggested by the different components that I have been describing.
+Nations are more than that, as suggested by the different components I have been describing.
 The concepts of national majority, national minority, and political community involve objective features.

-But I have also argued that there is no nation if the majority of individuals within this political community do not represent themselves as belonging to a nation.
-Nations exist only if a majority of individuals within the group tend to describe themselves as being part of a nation.
+But I have also argued that there is no nation if a critical mass of individuals within this political community do not represent themselves as belonging to a nation.
+Nations exist only if the individuals within the group tend to describe themselves as being part of a nation.
 The same kind of remarks apply to the members of national minorities.
-In order to be part of a national minority, it is not sufficient to be as a matter of fact an extension of a neighbouring nation within a political community containing a national majority.
-One also has to represent oneself as being part of that political community.
+In order to be part of a national minority, it is not sufficient to be as a matter of fact an extension of a neighbouring national majority within a political community.
+One also has to represent oneself as being part of that political community, and represent oneself as part of a national minority.

-5.- One of the most important motivations for accepting the definition is that it guarantees a lot of political stability for all those countries or political communities which contain national majorities, national minorities and immigrant communities and which would be ready to recognize the collective rights of these minorities.
+5. One of the most important motivations for accepting the definition is that it guarantees considerable political stability for those countries or political communities which contain national majorities, national minorities, and immigrant communities, and which would be ready to recognize the collective rights of these minorities.
 It is a pluricultural conception which, for that reason, intrinsically incorporates a principle of tolerance between cultural groups.
-It allows the inclusion of national minorities and immigrant communities into the nation.
-So we are in effect developing a conception which prevents a complete reshuffling of international borders.
+It allows the inclusion of national minorities and immigrant communities within the nation.
+So we are, in effect, developing a conception which prevents a complete reshuffling of international borders.
+This is something which, I am afraid, cannot be achieved by the purely cultural account of the nation.

 Moreover, those sociopolitical nations which are less than politically sovereign can, under special circumstances, be good candidates for the exercise of a full right to self-determination.
 They are already political communities, they already have a determinate territory and they already form a pluricultural society.
 So the fact that they would achieve independence would not create as much instability as would, for instance, an ethnic nation.
 Ethnic nations very often do not have political communities, and thus do not occupy a determinate territory, and they do not allow for cultural diversity.
 So it is hard to see how they could easily achieve independence without creating an enormous turmoil.
-I am not suggesting that there are no circumstances under which they could be justified to do so, but they present additional difficulties.
+I am not suggesting that there are no circumstances under which they could be justified in doing so, but they present additional difficulties.
 Furthermore, there is a very large number of ethnic nations all over the globe and this creates an additional difficulty for those who would like to grant them an equal moral right to secede.
 The situation is even worse for diaspora nations.
-But I want to argue that in the case of sociopolitical nations like Scotland, Catalonia or Quebec, the situation is different.
-They could under very special circumstances have a moral justification to secede.
+But I want to argue that in the case of sociopolitical nations like Scotland, Catalonia, or Quebec, the situation is different.
+They could, under very special circumstances, have a moral justification to secede.